 After graduation, Cadena worked as an assistant city attorney in San Antonio.
 In 1943, he was drafted into the Army Air Force.
 Cadena trained as both a radio operator and gunner, but did not see active combat.
 Upon his military discharge in 1946, Cadena practiced law with Goodrich and Dalton in Mexico City before becoming a partner in the San Antonio firm of Archer, San Miguel and Cadena in 1947.

 Cadena accepted a position as law professor at St. Mary's University School of Law in 1952.
 After joining St. Mary's faculty, he became involved with the case of Pete Hernández.
 Hernández, a migrant cotton worker, had been convicted of the murder of Joe Espinoza in Edna, Texas in 1952.
-On January 11, 1954, Cadena and co-counsel, Gustavo "Gus" C. Garcia, argued before the United States Supreme Court that Hernández's conviction was unconstitutional because Mexican-Americans were excluded from jury service in Jackson County.
+On January 11, 1954, Cadena and co-counsel, Gustavo "Gus" C. Garcia (B.A. in 1936 and LL.B. in 1937 from the University of Texas), argued before the United States Supreme Court that Hernández's conviction was unconstitutional because Mexican-Americans were excluded from jury service in Jackson County.
 The Court unanimously agreed that excluding Mexican-Americans was a violation of the Equal Protection Clause.
 (Hernández v.
 Texas, 347 U.S. 475 (1954)).

 Following the Hernández case, Cadena served as city attorney of San Antonio until 1961 when he rejoined the faculty of St. Mary's.
 In 1965, Governor John Connolly appointed him associate justice on the Fourth Court of Appeals.
 In 1977, Governor Dolph Briscoe named Cadena the Chief Justice of the Fourth Court of Appeals, making Cadena the first Mexican-American to hold the position.
 Cadena retired in 1990, but continued to serve part-time as a senior appellate justice as well as counsel to the San Antonio firm Charles A. Nicholson until his death in 2001.